The curriculum for the Paralegal Certificate consists of five required courses:

 The specialty course is a 161 classroom hour course in one of three areas of law practice: Civil Litigation, Business Organizations or Real Estate.

 To earn the certificate, students must earn a grade of C or better in each required course.
 The coursework is designed to be completed three evenings per week for two semesters.
-All coursework must be completed within two calendar years, including two pre-requisites.
+All coursework must be completed within two calendar years.

 Unauthorized Practice of Law